 Today, Cambodia continues to struggle after decades of war and corruption, with particularly grim consequences for children.
 Poverty and abandonment have led to an increase in the population of orphans and have left many children deeply scarred.
 Displaced families who are not fully integrated into the Cambodian community are forced into slums.

-To help address the plight of these children and their families, GSC works with local Cambodian organizations who aid children affected by HIV/AIDS and children of displaced families living in the slums of Phnom Penh.
+To help address the plight of these children and their families, GSC works with local Cambodian organizations who aid children affected by HIV/AIDS, and orphans of displaced or dissolved families of Phnom Penh.

-Depending on the needs of our partner organizations and the volunteer’s interests and program length, participants in the Child and Orphan Care Program may be placed at a vetted center for orphans, a feeding center for marginalized kids, or a children’s community center.
+Depending on the needs of our partner organizations and the volunteer’s interests and program length, participants in the Child and Orphan Care Program may be placed at a vetted center for orphans or children’s community center.

 Cambodian Orphan Care Volunteer Program Highlights: